 - Streamlined administrative procedures.
 For example, companies that are classified as an ‘Advanced Certificate Enterprise’ may receive faster customs clearance.
 ‘A-rated’ tax-payers may have their tax returns processed more quickly

 - Fast-tracked approvals.

-Integrated Technology and the Social Credit System
+How is Technology Integrated within the Social Credit System?

 New innovations in technology are poised to play a large role in the country’s social credit system.
 Artificial Intelligence (AI) facial recognition software is said to be currently utilized in tandem with over 200 million surveillance cameras in China.

-Some argue that the purposes of large-scale surveillance measures is to give Chinese officials the ability to track their citizens in every facet of everyday life: In turn providing masses of data to determine whether an act worthy of being blacklisted has occurred.
+Some argue that the purpose of large-scale surveillance measures is to give Chinese officials the ability to track their citizens in every facet of everyday life: In turn providing masses of data to determine whether an act worthy of being blacklisted has occurred.

 Along with these physical surveillance measures, the Chinese government continues to track the online behaviors of its citizens.
 There are a plethora of violations Chinese officials may be looking for, including evidence of writing and sharing anti-government ideologies.
-These government activities are supported by access to big data from China’s biggest internet companies.

 The AI software is able to do the majority of this work on behalf of the government and alert officials when a violation has occurred.
 The technology has advanced to a place where the AI can identify videos of anti-government protests and block users from viewing them.